 And Maybe Short Singleplayer Games Should Too

 But it is easy for me to demand this of multiplayer games when they aren’t typically my cup of tea.
-But how about shorter singleplayer games that cost $60.
+How about shorter singleplayer games that cost $60?
 Should they drop in price as well?
 Games such as The Order 1886 and Until Dawn aren’t only singleplayer only, but they also aren’t infinitely replayable like most multiplayer games are.
 I’m more conflicted about this, but I do generally think that they should at least experiment with lower price points.
 On the player’s end, The Order is not worth $60 (or your time), but it is evident that it was not a cheap game to make.
 If what Cliff Bleszinski said was true, then singleplayer games cost much more than mutliplayer games do on the development end.
 But as players should we care about that?
 And even if we do, might these developers see more success at a $40 price point anyways.
-Ratchet and Clank came out last month for $40 and is just as fully featured as The Order.
+Ratchet and Clank came out last month for $40 and is just as fully featured, if not moreso as The Order.
 It also managed to chart at #2 on April’s NPD while The Order came in at #9 during it’s launch month.
 That’s obviously not the best metric to go by, but for what it’s worth Ratchet also released in a more crowded month than The Order did so I think it’s safe to assume that it will ultimately be the more successful of the two games.
-But Ratchet was also much more positively received, which could be the entire reason for that discrepancy.
-Plus, Ratchet is a game kids can enjoy, so I think Sony is more inclined to feel okay with selling it at that price in order to appeal to parents while putting The Order at $40 might just make it look cheap.
+(Ratchet was also much more positively received, which could be the entire reason for that discrepancy).
+Maybe Sony is more inclined to feel okay with selling something that’s seen as a kid’s game at that price in order to appeal to parents while putting The Order at $40 might just make it look cheap.
 However, if we are going to get to the point of true price flexibility, then publishers need to start releasing high quality games at lower price points in order to acclimate us to that notion.